Ashvinz/mistral-finetune-assist/README.md

 🎯 Built to create your **own smart AI assistant**, trainable in minutes, and deployable anywhere (Hugging Face, local, or cloud).

 ---
+- ✅ Cloning the repo
+- ✅ Cleaning metadata widgets issues
+- ✅ Running in Jupyter or Colab safely

+---
 ## 📌 Features
 - ✅ Single `.ipynb` file to **train & upload to Hugging Face**
 - ✅ Based on `unsloth/mistral-7b-bnb-4bit`